Are you a Man or Woman Who Cares?

 Sign up for email reminders through the membership form.

-Come and bring your friends and colleagues.
+Come and bring your friends and colleagues at the January meeting.

 July Meeting The winner of our July meeting was On The Wagon (OTW), a non-profit organization dedicated to the prevention, treatment and eradication of drug use and abuse in Guyana.

 The winner of the July donation was On The Wagon.

 For a full report please click on the Meetings icon at the top of the page.

 The money donated by 100 Women Who Care Guyana will be used in the following manner:

 OUR INAUGURAL MARCH MEETING REPORT

 By Faith, a charity helping underprivileged, disadvantaged, peoples and children of Guyanese hinterland communities was the winner of the donations raised at the inaugural meeting of 100 Women Who Care Guyana which took place on Wednesday, March 22nd.